 The IRS wants to be paid, and it wants to be paid on time.
-That can be difficult for investors sometimes, especially when some investments may be complicated or year-end statements may arrive very late in the tax season.
-In fact, it’s not uncommon for some companies to report tax information into April or even beyond the April 15th tax deadline.
+That can be difficult for investors sometimes, especially when some investments may be complicated or year-end statements may arrive late in the tax season.
+In fact, it’s not uncommon for some companies to report tax information into April or even beyond the typical April 15th tax deadline.

 While an investor’s tax returns may be more complicated than the average return, the IRS still wants a timely filing.
 And by obliging them, you’ll stay off their radar and attract less attention.